 Sega Mega Drive Mini full review

 There’s nothing particularly surprising about the design of the Mega Drive Mini.
 After seeing Nintendo’s efforts, this is very much the same philosophy but with a different console.
+This matches the UK design of course, which is different to the Genesis.

 The palm sized replica is pretty cute and even has working flaps for the cartridge slot, although there’s nothing to put it in which is a shame.
 A dummy cartridge would have been a nice touch.